slow is delicious Small farm, big heart. KuneKune pigs hatching eggs

 Dairy goats

-These charming, intelligent animals are not just affectionate and rewarding – they’re a valuable helper on the farm.
-They turn forage into milk and meat, reducing carbon and increasing community food resilience.
+These charming, intelligent animals are not just affectionate and rewarding — they’re a valuable helper on the farm.
+They turn forage into milk, clear brush, and add joy to every barn chore.
+We focus on ADGA-registered Saanen, LaMancha, and Nubian genetics.

 Our products